oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 - Set the number of replicas to 4:
   -  `replicas: 4`

-We're now going to force any upgrades to be rolling upgrades
+We're now going to tell Kubernetes to use a rolling upgrade strategy for any upgrades.

 - After the replicas:4 line,  add